bfanger/svelte-cannon/Readme.md

 <SC.Mesh position={$position.toArray()} />
 ```

-This allows you to prevent sending values to the renderer that haven't changed.
+This allows you to prevent resending values to the renderer that haven't changed.

 From an usage perspective it acts as a `writable(new Vec3(0, 4, 0))` but also allows shorthand notations: